Favorite Things, Humor, Life

 Landscape Photo Of Green and Red Balloons

-• got a manicure and pedicure with my mom
+• Got a manicure and pedicure with my mom

-• wrote for ME every single day
+• Wrote every single day

 24 thoughts on “Birthday Week: Make it a Thing”